Offering in-person sessions in Oakland and virtual sessions for individuals residing in anywhere in California.

 “The trouble with the unconscious is that it is unconscious.” - C.G.
 Jung

-Psychodynamics refer to the theory of psychotherapy that looks at how past relationships and experiences impact our emotional and behavioral reactions today.
+Psychodynamic or insight-oriented therapy examine how past relationships and experiences impact our emotional and behavioral reactions today.
 We have progressed far from the "does that remind you of your mother?" psychoanalysis of Freud and we can look more deeply at how both early relationships, systems we live in, and trauma impact us.
-I work and think psychodynamically and perhaps more importantly to me, I work relationally.

-Psychodynamics demonstrate relationships (with people, systems, experiences, yourself) help define who you are, and I believe relationships (including the one we build in therapy) is one of the most powerful healing tools of past trauma.
-Working psychodynamically and relationally can help one build a greater understanding of their core beliefs about themselves, the painful patterns they feel stuck in, and experience new ways of feeling safe, thinking about themselves, and connecting with others.
+Psychodynamic psychotherapy therapy can also be called "insight-oriented" as this modality seeks to assist clients in building a greater understanding of their core beliefs about themselves, the painful patterns they feel stuck in, and experience new ways of feeling safe, thinking about themselves, and connecting with others.

 "We can practice being gentle with ourselves by being gentle with each other.
 We can practice being gentle with each other by being gentle with that piece of ourselves that is hardest to hold, by giving more to the brave bruised girlchild within each of us, by expecting a little less from her gargantuan efforts to excel.
 We can love her in the light as well as in the darkness, quiet her frenzy toward perfection and encourage her attentions toward fulfillment."